jimfulto/reward/README.md

 # reward
 Steps to run the project

-Download or clone the repository from GitHub
+1.Download or clone the repository from GitHub
-Run npm install
+2.Run npm install
-Run npm start
+3.Run npm start